 An algorithmic implementation forces us to rigorously state assumptions and formalize the computational steps.
 In this way, computational models can also be readily compared to other models, in addition to behavior and neural responses.
-The implementation can also help us debug the theory by discovering erroneous hidden assumptions, processing bottlenecks, and specific challenges that the algorithms cannot solve, or where performance diverges from behavioral or neural metrics.
+The implementation can also help us debug the theory by discovering erroneous hidden assumptions and cases where performance diverges from behavioral or neural metrics.

-6. Restricted to primates.
+- 6. Restricted to primates.
 For simplicity, here we follow the lead of previous chapters, and we restrict the discussion of computational models to primate vision.
 There are strong similarities in vision at the behavioral and neurophysiological levels between macaque monkeys (one of the prime species for neurophysiological studies) and humans.
 Some of these models may well apply to other species (e.g., cats and rodents).
 Some aspects of the model may require refinement and modification for other species.
-When thinking about invertebrate vision (e.g., flies), there may need to be more drastic changes to the overall models.

-7. Biophysically plausible.
-We aim to directly link the theoretical framework for vision to actual brain circuits, thus bridging across the three levels of analyses proposed by David Marr proposed (Chapter I).
-Therefore, the computational implementation should be based on neural networks, meaning that the model must be able to explain how computations take place in terms of the basic elements of computation in neural circuits, that is, neurons.
-We restrict ourselves to models that are biophysically plausible, in doing so, skipping a vast literature in computer vision where investigators try to solve similar problems without direct reference to cortical circuitry.
+When thinking about invertebrate vision (e.g., flies), there may need to be more drastic changes to the overall models. - 7.
+Biophysically plausible.
+We aim to directly link the theoretical framework for vision to actual brain circuits, thus bridging across the three levels of analyses proposed by David Marr and Tomaso Poggio (Section 1.9).
+Therefore, the computational implementation should be based on neural networks, meaning that the model must be able to explain how computations take place in terms of the basic elements of computation in neural circuits - that is, neurons.
+We restrict ourselves to models that are biophysically plausible and, in doing so, skip a vast literature in computer vision where investigators try to solve similar problems without direct reference to cortical circuitry.